Benchmarks

 Temporal questions (J 30.53 then, 59.09 now)

 This is the category the stale index hid. v1.3.0 extraction stored relative time references unresolved, so “Caroline went yesterday” never became a date and time questions were effectively unanswerable, scoring 30.53. v1.4.0 changed extraction to resolve relative dates to absolute dates at write time.
-On the full run temporal is 59.09, one of widemem's stronger categories, not a weakness.
+On the full run temporal is 59.09, now widemem's strongest category, and it is unaffected by the label transposition.
 This single fix, already shipped, is most of the gap between the old 45.32 and the confirmed 54.81.

-Simple “where does Alice live” recall is 46.69 on the full run, up from the stale-index 41.25.
-Still a growth area.
-Two-pass re-ranking (factual queries get a similarity boost toward the top pure-similarity match) is the path to closing the rest.
+Simple “where does Alice live” recall is 57.27on the full run, measured on the 841 single-hop questions.
+This is the number an earlier version of this page mislabeled as multi-hop.
+It still trails Mem0's published single-hop 67.13 by about 10 points, so it is a growth area, not a bragging right.
+Two-pass re-ranking (factual queries get a similarity boost toward the top pure-similarity match) is the path to closing the gap.

 Open-domain questions (J 36.81 then, 42.71 now)

 The weakest category at 42.71, though higher than the old number, not lower.
-Graph-backed systems traverse entity connections natively; Zep's temporal knowledge graph is a strong example of that approach. widemem stores facts flat and leans on the retrieval layer for synthesis, which works for multi-hop but is weaker for broad relationship questions.
-We tried a lean, entity-aware re-rank to lift this; in a controlled gate it regressed multi-hop and the other categories without improving open-domain, so it was not shipped (the full negative result is in the repo issues).
+Graph-backed systems traverse entity connections natively; Zep's temporal knowledge graph is a strong example of that approach. widemem stores facts flat and leans on the retrieval layer, which is weaker for broad relationship questions.
+We tried a lean, entity-aware re-rank to lift this; in a controlled gate it regressed the other categories without improving open-domain, so it was not shipped (the full negative result is in the repo issues).
 Becoming a graph database is not a goal.
 Open-domain at 42.71 is a deliberate, accepted limit of the lean flat architecture, and it is on the page precisely because it is the honest weak spot.

 Latency